zenml-io/zenml/docs/book/developer-guide/materializer.md

 ---
-description: Control how Data is persisted between Steps
+description: Control how data is persisted between steps.
 ---

 A ZenML pipeline is built in a data-centric way.
 The outputs and inputs of steps